 These findings point to a complicated relationship between expressing emotions and feeling them.
 The authors write that their findings back up the “facial feedback hypothesis,” which claims that your facial expressions influence both your emotions and your interpretation of emotional signals: If you aren’t capable of displaying sad or angry facial expressions, for instance, then you won’t feel or see those emotions out in the world as much.

 So though it may sound good to live a life free of frowns and negative emotions—not to mention wrinkles—the authors warn that this could have some terrible side effects: You’d be less able to feel empathy for others.
-For instance, if you get a Botox shot before talking with a friend having a bad day, you might miss your friend’s subtle cues that he or she is feeling sad.
+For instance, if you get a Botox shot before talking with a friend having a bad day, you might miss your friend’s subtle cues that they are feeling sad.
 True, you might not personally feel as much sorrow—but at the cost of being an unsympathetic friend, who struggles to provide social support.